awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-analytics.rst

               $ cd ./YOUR_PROJECT_FOLDER
               $ amplify add analytics

 #.
-When configuration for analytics is complete, you will see a message confirming that you have configured local CLI metadata for this category.
+When configuration for analytics is complete, a message appears confirming that you have configured local CLI metadata for this category.
 You can confirm this by viewing status.

    .. code-block:: bash